Alex Formenton: HC Ambrì-Piotta

 After his contract expired following the 2021–22 season, the Senators and Formenton could not agree to terms on a new contract.
 Remaining unsigned and later becoming ineligible to appear in the 2022–23 NHL season, Formenton belatedly signed with Swiss club HC Ambrì-Piotta of the National League (NL) on December 14, 2022.
 HC Ambrì-Piotta later issued a statement saying that their contract with Formenton would be re-evaluated at a later date should an investigation of an alleged 2018 sexual assault by members of the Canadian world junior team, of which Formenton was a member, reveal wrongdoing by the player.
 Senators General Manager Pierre Dorion did not clarify whether Formenton's contract status with the organization was related to the investigation, though some in the media stated that the investigation into Formenton's involvement was the reason for the contract stalemate.
 Canadian newspaper The London Free Press noted that it is "ultra-rare" for an NHL team to allow a top prospect like Formenton to be unsigned for an entire season.
 Heading into the 2023 NHL entry draft it was anticipated that the Senators would trade Formenton's rights to free up a spot on the club's reserve list, but Dorion was unable to find a trading partner.

 In the 2022 Spengler Cup tournament, Formenton scored a tournament-high six points in four games, helping propel HC Ambrì-Piotta to a historic Spengler Cup victory.
 In defeating HC Sparta Prague by a 3–2 score, Ambrì became only the fourth Swiss team to win the cup in its 99-year history.
-In March 2025, it was revealed that Formenton had begun working in construction in his home town.
 In the 2022–23 season, Formenton recorded ten goals and 13 points in 22 games.
 He signed a two-month contract with HC Ambrì-Piotta ahead of the 2023–24 season that ended in December 2023.
 In 24 games, he added ten goals and 16 points.
+In the 2023 Spengler Cup tournament, HC Ambrì-Piotta sought to defend their title, but were knocked out in the opening round by Frölunda HC.
+For his play, Formenton was named to the tournament's all-star team.
+In March 2025, it was revealed that Formenton had begun working in construction in his home town.

 After pausing his career due to legal issues in Canada, Formenton re-signed with HC Ambrì-Piotta in September 2025 to a contract lasting until December 2025.
 On September 11, 2025, the NHL announced Formenton would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.
+He made 42 appearances for the Swiss team, scoring 13 goals and 23 points.